N-of-1 for Beta-Blockers in Cardiac Amyloidosis

 Detailed Description

 The intervention is an unblinded NIH Stage I of Behavioral Intervention Development trial, using a single-arm crossover withdrawal/reversal design (On [A] vs. Off [B]) with 2 periods, each period lasting up to 6 weeks, allowing for down-titration and washout.
-During the On (A) period, subjects will be on their beta-blocker, previously prescribed to the subjects by their physician.
-During the Off (B) period, their beta-blockers will be down-titrated and subsequently discontinued; we will decrease the dose of beta-blocker by 50% every week regardless of which beta-blocker they are on, similar to an algorithm used in a prior deprescribing trial.
+During the On (A) period, participants will be on their beta-blocker (or the highest dose they can safely tolerate), as previously prescribed to the subjects by their physician.
+During the Off (B) period, their beta-blockers will be down-titrated and subsequently discontinued (or at the lowest dose they can safely tolerate); we will decrease the dose of beta-blocker by 50% every week regardless of which beta-blocker they are on, similar to an algorithm used in a prior deprescribing trial.

 Study Type